smashdevcode/smashdevcode.github.io/README.md

  - Blog tags.

 All these features could be set up in `_config.yml`.
 Also you can have social icons which could lead to your social acounts.
 It uses font-awesome, so you can have any icon you want to any social profile.
 Out-of-the box it has: LinkedIn, GitHub, StackOverflow, LastFm, Instagram.
 And you can easily add more by adding new style in `theme.css` and setting it in `_config.yml`.

+Code Highlighting
+==

+For code syntax coloration I'm using Darcula theme from Intellij IDEA, which I've found in this post [Darcula theme for Pygments](http://smasue.github.io/pygments-darcula/).

 Installation
 ==